 - Promotes Hair Growth: Korean scientists found that the topical application of lavender oil once a day for four weeks increased the number of follicles and stimulated hair growth in laboratory mice (1).
 However, more studies on humans are required to understand why and how lavender oil promotes hair growth.

 - Improves Blood Circulation: Applying lavender oil to the scalp and gently massaging it in a circular motion helps improve blood circulation to the scalp.
-This helps the nutrients reach the follicles, making them stronger, and preventing hair loss.
+This improves scalp health and helps the nutrients reach the follicles, making them stronger, and preventing hair loss.

 - Kills Head Lice: Head lice are a menace.
 The parasites feed on the blood on the scalp and weaken the hair, leading to hair fall and dull hair.
 A study shows that a combination of lavender oil and tea tree oil can prevent or even suffocate head lice (2).

 - Has Antimicrobial Properties: Lavender oil has antimicrobial properties and is effective against bacteria and fungi (3).
 This property of lavender oil may help reduce itchy scalp, dandruff, and other infections caused by microbes on the scalp.

 - Has A Calming Effect: Sudden hair loss, hair thinning, and bald patches can cause stress and anxiety.
 This can further aggravate hair fall.
 Lavender oil has a calming effect that helps reduce anxiety (4).
-Hence, applying it to your scalp is a great way to relax and reduce stress.
+Hence, applying it to your scalp helps relax your mind and provides stress relief.

 What is the best way to apply lavender oil to your hair?
 Scroll down to know the different options.